Camping during COVID-19 – our experiences in England

-It is up to each campsite to manage how they follow the Government guidelines, taking into consideration the size and layout of their site, their facilities and staffing.
+It was up to each campsite to manage how they followed the Government guidelines, taking into consideration the size and layout of their site, their facilities and staffing.

-Please check with each campsite before you book or visit, and pay particular attention to information you are given when you book and when you arrive.
+If you are planning on taking a camping trip in 2021 please check with each campsite before you book or visit, and pay particular attention to the information you are given when you book and when you arrive.

 If you feel that guidelines aren’t being followed speak to the campsite owners direct.

-Sitting on the fence about booking next year’s holiday?
+Sitting on the fence about booking your next holiday?
 Here’s what the experts are saying about planning holidays in 2021.